This is the multi-page printable view of this section. Click here to print.

 |

-Function list page allows you to view and edit the Cloud Functions code of the selected resource.
+Function List page lets you view and edit the Cloud Functions code of the selected resource.

-The way to view and edit source code changes depending on the runtime used.
+The way to view and edit source code varies depending on the runtime used.

 - Inline Editor: Node.js, Python, PHP, Go